CartoDB/turbo-carto/README.md

  - `(...filters)` is **how** `property` is gonna get the different values.
  - `mapping` is the type of filter that will be applied: <, <=, >, >=, =.

-So for the previous example you could write (see [examples/readme/example-0.css](./examples/readme/example-0.css)):
+So for the previous example you could write:

 ```css
 #selector {